What is the impact of your research? Not only within your scientific discipline but also on society?

 An alternative ranking is the SCImago Journal Rank, which is a weighted average calculated with data from the Scopus database.
 The SCImago Journal Rank takes into account both the number of citations received by a journal and the importance/prestige of the journals where these citations come from.

 The H-index measures the impact of a researcher.
-When the H-index of a researcher is 10, it means that that he has written 10 publications, each of which has been cited ≥10 times, while his other publications each have been cited <10 times.
+When the H-index of a researcher is 10, it means that that she has written 10 publications, each of which has been cited ≥10 times, while her other publications each have been cited <10 times.

 You can calculate the H-index using the citation scores as determined by Web of Science (see the H-index module on our e-learning pagina) or Google Scholar.
 For Google Scholar you can use the software programme Publish or Perish.